Bertha Krupp: Biography

 Gustav and Bertha had eight children: Alfried (1907–1967), Arnold (1908-1909), Claus (1910–1940), Irmgard (1912–1998), Berthold (1913–1987), Harald (1916–1985), Waldtraut (1920–2005) and Eckbert (1922–1945).
 Of these only Alfried as the eldest son took the surname Krupp von Bohlen und Halbach.
 The others used the surname von Bohlen und Halbach.
 Claus and Eckbert were killed on active service in World War II, and Harald spent ten years in captivity in the Soviet Union.

 During World War I, the Krupp company manufactured large mortars that the German army used to bombard forts in Belgium and France.
 German troops nicknamed these Dicke Bertha ("Big Bertha") after Bertha Krupp von Bohlen und Halbach.
 Allied troops used the translated name, "Big Bertha," to refer to all German long-range artillery, particularly those that shelled Paris in 1918.
 However, "Big Bertha" entered the lexicon due to the Paris Gun, a piece of German artillery which was constructed of three artillery barrels welded together.
 It had a range of 75 miles and its appearance was a major surprise to Parisians in 1917 who had previously only come under attack from German aircraft, since previous artillery reached a maximum of thirty miles.

+Unlike her husband, who became an ardent supporter of Adolf Hitler and the Nazis, Bertha Krupp never liked Hitler even though she never complained when the company's bottom line rose through the armaments contracts and production.
+She referred to him as "that certain gentleman" (Dieser gewisse Herr) and pleaded illness when Hitler came on an official tour in 1934.
+Irmgard acted as hostess in her stead.